vanHeemstraSystems/shelly-home-assistant/300/README.md

 ## 100 - Installation

-Connect the relay to the power grid and install it in the switchboard as shown in the scheme (fig. 1) and following the Safety Instructions.
+Connect the relay to the power grid and install it in the switchboard as shown in the scheme (fig. 1) and following the Safety Instructions.
 Before installing/mounting the device, ensure that the grid is powered off (turned down breakers) and in compliance with the Safety Norms.

 The Shelly Pro 4PM smart relay by Allterco Robotics is intended to be mounted into a standard switchboard on DIN rail, next to the circuit breakers in order to control and